 What is the process of purchasing prescription medication?

 When purchasing prescription drugs for treatment of the work-related injury, the employee will use the Modern Medical Instant Access Form.
-Most pharmacies will bill WCI directly upon verification of coverage.
+Most pharmacies will submit bills to Modern Medical upon verification of coverage.
 Personal and non-prescription items are generally not covered by the workers' compensation program.

 What payments are expected of employees?